monsoons-blog/blog/theotherkhanblog/content/poetry/lucky.md

 The insecure. \
 You try scraping it off \
 It only allows so much \
-Residue stuck in the nails- \
+Residue stuck in the nails — \
 A reminder \
 Of what cannot be forced. \
 You walk through the hallway \